thetanil/rktpi/docs/content/post/rktpi.md

 ##### fmail.client
 - can be made by anyone
-- connects to an email account
+- connects to an email account (raw access to maildir)
 - app notifications via IMAP notifications
 - "official" is reference no-JS web app running on pi
 - https://keys.openpgp.org/about/faq